devo002/RAG-chatbot-nvidia/README.md

 In another terminal start the front end

 ```
-cd rag_api
+cd RAG-chatbot-nvidia
 python gradio_app.py
 ```
-Follow the link provided to start the gradio app and enter the same collection name as the backend and start your conversation.
+Follow the link provided to start the gradio app and enter the same collection name as the backend and start your conversation about the document.

 An SQLite database is automatically created to store chat history and session data, ensuring conversations persist even if the server is restarted.
 This allows users to resume previous sessions seamlessly.